mrcavalcanti/mosaicoo/docs/sources/installation/docker.md

 ## Migrate from previous Docker containers versions

-This section contains important information if you want to migrate from previous Grafana container versions to a more current one.
+This section contains important information if you want to migrate from previous Mosaicoo container versions to a more current one.

 ### Migrate to v7.3 or later

-The Grafana Docker image runs with the `root` group (id 0) instead of the `grafana` group (id 472), for better compatibility with OpenShift.
+The Mosaicoo Docker image runs with the `root` group (id 0) instead of the `grafana` group (id 472), for better compatibility with OpenShift.
 If you extend the official Docker image you may need to change your scripts to use the `root` group instead of `grafana`.

 ### Migrate to v6.5 or later